State of the practice in bicycle and pedestrian accommodation

 The following three products summarize the results of this collaborative effort.

 - Phase 1 – Inclusive Project Development: This phase identified 15 areas of concurrence on actions to more effectively advance inclusion of bicyclists’ and pedestrian’s needs in TxDOT’s project development processes.

 - Phase 2 – Bikeway Design Modernization: This phase resulted in 33 guiding principles to advance the state of the practice in bikeway design.

-Following approval of Phase 1’s Areas of Concurrence by the department’s BPAC, TxDOT staff began to implement recommended programs, policies, and projects.
+Following approval of the phase one Areas of Concurrence by the department’s BPAC, TxDOT staff began to implement recommended programs, policies, and projects.
 Recommendations in the implementation phase include:

-Prior to beginning Phase 2, TxDOT had already initiated a process to update its Roadway Design Manual (RDM).
+Prior to beginning phase two, TxDOT had already initiated a process to update its Roadway Design Manual.
 Many of the guiding principles have been incorporated into TxDOT’s new Bicycle Accommodation Design Guidance and will inform the upcoming revisions to the bicycle facilities section of the RDM (anticipated Fall 2021).
 This new section will provide bicycle infrastructure design guidance such as:

 For more information and specific questions about the State of the Practice in Bicycle & Pedestrian Accommodation project, email firstname.lastname@example.org.